KaishinShaw/SRE_procedural_notes/source-impedance-load-impedance-series-resistance-headphones-speakers.md

 Balanced-armature (BA) earphones are not an exception to the source-impedance rule.
 A BA driver is still an electro-mechano-acoustic transducer rather than a fixed resistor.
 Knowles describes the BA driver as a tiny reed balanced between magnets, with its motion transferred to a stiff diaphragm, while a JASA paper models the balanced-armature speaker as a coupled electromechanoacoustical system.
 Therefore, the same transfer-function logic used earlier in this lecture still applies:

-\[
+$$
 H(j\omega)=\frac{V_L(j\omega)}{V_s(j\omega)}=\frac{Z_L(j\omega)}{Z_s+Z_L(j\omega)}
-\]
+$$

-If the load impedance \(Z_L(j\omega)\) varies with frequency, then a series resistor or any nonzero source impedance can still alter the voltage delivered to the earphone as a function of frequency.
+If the load impedance $Z_L(j\omega)$ varies with frequency, then a series resistor or any nonzero source impedance can still alter the voltage delivered to the earphone as a function of frequency.

 ### 6.1 What Is Electrically Different About a BA Driver?